 PhD students are not eligible to apply for this scheme.

-The grant is to be awarded in one year of study only, part-time students will have the Home/EU tuition fees paid in each of the two years of study.
+The scholarship is to be awarded in one year of study only, part-time students will have the Home/EU tuition fees paid in each of the two years of study.

 English Language Requirements: If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.